fecgov/fec-eregs/fec_eregs/docs/Team Practices.md

 Therefore it is necessary to ensure that code changes preserve current functionality available to the public.
 The team will invest in strengthening our automation and continous integration as we develop this product.

-### Smoke Tests
+### Regression Tests
-Smoke tests are run on every pull request.
+Regression tests are run on every pull request.
 They are intended to validate that critical functionality is kept intact after the pull request is merged.
 Smoke tests should be part of the build process and by design should complete within 5 minutes (at the very latest).
 If a PR results in a failed smoke test, then the responsible dev should either address failing test or revert their code **before leaving their workstation**.
 This ensures that any pull / sync from master into a branch will contain stable code.

-### Daily Dev Builds
-Daily builds to a development environment will allow us to kick off a more extensive set of tests.
-For example, a smoke test (due to the need to execute quickly) may just validate that the output of the most extensive regulation is working.
-However, we want to ensure all 53 regulations are valid.
-So a daily build to a development environment will allow a nightly regression test to be run.
+The need for test execution to be very fast is to encourage frequent and small PRs.
+If at a later time we find the regression tests are taking too long to execute; they can be divided up into smoke tests (run continuously) and daily regression.

-Both Smoke Tests and Daily Builds require effort to create, maintain and adhere to.
+Regression tests require effort to create, maintain and adhere to.
 When discussing stories, this effort should be assumed as implicit acceptance criteria.

+### Single Command (Push Button) Builds and Deployments
+With strong regression we have confidence that our codebase remains stable.
+Investing in automated builds and deployments is also going to become key as we get into usability testing, acceptance testing and have multiple environments that we will deploy code to.
+Having to execute manual steps to perform a deployment eats into the team's productivity (and morale)

+Our goal will be to be able to deploy a version of code (i.e. includes rollbacks) through a single command/button push to any environment.
+Further we should structure them so they do not need to be done during low traffic times. i.e.
+* Deployments will include rolling restarts
+* Modules/Migrations deployed in an order where there is no downtime
+    - N-1 backwards compatibility should be considered during implementation

 ## Continuous Learning
 We have spent a considerable amount of time analyzing fec.gov.
 As we build out beta.fec.gov to support legal resources, we will ensure that the appropriate analytics and feedback loops are present to ensure that we continually measure the impact of the changes being made and take corrective action.

 Again when estimating a story; we should assume these as implicit acceptance criteria.

+## Code Reviews and Pull Requests
+All code to be merged as part of a PR will be reviewed by another member of the team.
+Upon completion of the review, the reviewer will be responsible for merging the PR.

+If the PR results in a breakage of regression tests, the reviewer can engage the original implementer to revert the changes.